 status subcommand and look for

-The StatsD check does not include any event at this time.
+The StatsD check does not include any events at this time.

 Returns CRITICAL if the StatsD server does not respond to the Agent’s health status request, otherwise OK.